fredknack/fredknack/Resume.md

 Interactive demonstration platform used at Meta trade shows to showcase WhatsApp business workflows.

 Visitors launched the experience by scanning a QR code which opened a simulated business interaction in WhatsApp.
 Node.js services handled messaging workflows through Twilio, while Firebase captured interaction data.
-A Unity-based display wall presented live analytics of visitor activity.
+A Unity-based display wall presented live analytics of visitor activity through a web dashboard.

 ---